Hamburger

 Limited liability company

-Allowed (but internal rules and insurance limitations may restrict law firm professionals from taking on this role).
+Allowed (but internal rules/insurance limitations may restrict law firm professionals from taking on this role).

 Branch

-Provision of a local agent by a third-party service provider is allowed (but internal rules/insurance limitations may restrict law firm professionals from taking on this role).
+Provision of a local agent by a 3rd-party service provider is allowed (but internal rules/insurance limitations may restrict law firm professionals from taking on this role).

 Nigeria